martenzander/postcss-mesh/README.md

 Set the [responsive-gutter](#properties) property to `true` and `margins` & `paddings` of all [components](#components) (except [container](#container)) will be calculated on a percentage basis.
 This means not only the column's width will scale but the gap between two columns to guarantee a true fluid layout.
 This feature requires a viewport context even in your default settings.

+_Notice: This feature only allows to inherit the root columns gap to the first nested level._

 ```css
 // This set up uses 375px as context.
 // If your screen is 375px wide the gap